lucasmc64/experiments/ranek/README.md

 ## :scroll: Some details

-- The fontend is built with ReactJS.
+- The font-end is built with ReactJS.

 ## :thinking: How do I run the project on my machine?